newenclave/mico/README.md

 ```

 *   **Reference object**
     The object that contains other object.
-So now I can change the values in arrays, tables (hashes) and the
+    Now I can change the values in arrays, tables (hashes) and the environment
 ```
     >>> m["three"] = 3 // m["three"] returns a reference object
                        // and then assign (the operation) changes the value